 Attracting Talent In and To Canada

-Using the listed reasons in this article, your recruitment team can use the “show, don’t tell” approach to portray the mission, leadership style, and growth of your organization to prospective talent.
-This will help people get a better understanding of how your company and the country you work in, values them and their career desires.
-It is proven that adding just a single video to your careers page will make candidates 10X more engaged.
+Using the next generation of applicant tracking software, your recruitment team can use the “show, don’t tell” approach to portray the mission, leadership style, and growth of your organization to prospective talent.
+This will give people a better understanding of how your company and the country they work in, values them and their career development.
+Adding just a single video to your careers page will make your job opportunities 10X more desirable.
+Why?
+Because it so closely resembles in-person experiences.

 To learn more about video recruitment in Canada, click here.